undreamai/LLMUnity/README.md

 - `Num Threads` number of threads to use (default: -1 = all)
 - `Num GPU Layers` number of model layers to offload to the GPU.
 If set to 0 the GPU is not used.
 Use a large number i.e. >30 to utilise the GPU as much as possible.
+Note that higher values of context size will use more VRAM.
 If the user's GPU is not supported, the LLM will fall back to the CPU
 - `Remote` select to provide remote access to the LLM
 - `Port` port to run the LLM server (if `Remote` is set)